Avigail-Moko/EG-website/README.md

-# EG-website
+# Who am I
 Esther Green - Interior Designer's Website
 Website development for private client, with an emphasis on front-end development.
-                           Experience in the following technologies:
+#  Experience in the following technologies:
 HTML, CSS, JavaScript, jQuery, Media Queries.